Hiring a Roofing Contractor in Frankston & the Mornington Peninsula: 10 Expert Tips

 8. The Quote Process: What to Expect

-Some businesses charge a call-out fee just to look at your roof.
-A reputable contractor offers a free assessment.
-During a proper assessment, the roofer should physically get on the roof, take photos of damage to show you exactly what's happening, and provide a detailed written quote with no hidden costs.
+During a proper assessment, the roofer should physically get on the roof (not just look from the ground), take photos of damage to show you exactly what's happening, and provide a detailed written quote with no hidden costs.
+Here's what a professional quoting process looks like:

 9. Analyse the Warranty: 10 Years of Peace of Mind